adkvolks/adk-redirects/README.md

 ## License

-ADK Redirects is open source and released under GNU General Public License v3.0.
+ADK Redirects is open source and released under MIT License.
 See [LICENSE](LICENSE.md) file for more information.

 ## About the Author